georgalis/pub/boot/pkgsrc_guide.md

 installs, according to site requirements.

-For example, users may be granted sufficient sudo permissions to run pkgin commands as the unprivileged build user, and install packages.
+For example, users may be granted sufficient sudo permissions to run pkgin commands as the unprivileged build user, to install packages from site aproved binary package repositories.

 ## Updating PKGSRC Source